Two Russians and an American arrive on the ISS

 Veteran Russian cosmonaut Oleg Kononenko and his comrade Nikolai Tchoub, as well as NASA astronaut Loral O’HaraLeur, left the Russian Baikonur Cosmodrome in Kazakhstan as planned at 5:44 p.m., in the middle of the night, aboard the Soyuz MS rocket. -24.

 The crew arrived at the ISS three hours later, the Russian space agency announced in a statement.
-This launch comes less than a month after the loss of the Russian lunar probe Luna-25, which crashed on the Moon in August.
+This launch comes less than a month following the loss of the Russian lunar probe Luna-25, which crashed on the Moon in August.
 A failure which recalled the difficulties that the Russian space sector has faced for years, between lack of financing and corruption scandals.

 “It’s a very special moment and a very nice feeling to be part of something bigger than ourselves and which has brought together so many people.
-I’m excited about this mission,” said Ms. O’Hara, 40 years old, for whom this is his first flight in space, Thursday during a press conference in Baikonur.
+I’m excited regarding this mission,” said Ms. O’Hara, 40 years old, for whom this is his first flight in space, Thursday during a press conference in Baikonur.

 “Childhood Dream”